 We got quite familiar with our bus stop.
 Three days later we would be taking another bus to Los Christianos for our onward journey to Puerto dela Cruz in Tenerife North (€14.50 per person, one-way).

-Local Restaurants: Golf del Sur – Tenerife South
+Golf del Sur – Where to eat in Tenerife South

 With only 2 full days in Golf del Sur, we wanted to make sure we chose the right places to eat in the evenings.
 Before arriving, we’d made a shortlist of 4 highly recommended restaurants in the area.